OllisGit/OctoPrint-DeleteAfterPrint/README.md

 ## Configuration

-This setting can be edited in OctoPrint Plugin-Settings section.
+Settings can be edited in OctoPrint Plugin-Settings section.